 In 9M/24, XTPL’s revenues (excluding grants) reached PLN 6.7m, which represents a 27.4% decline compared to last year.
 This decrease was mainly due to lower sales of Delta Printing Systems (-6.6% to PLN 5.7m).
 Additionally, in contrast to 9M/24 last year the company generated revenues from an R&D project with NASDAQ-listed Nano Dimension related to the development of a nanoink, which is why the segment “R&D services” only reported sales of PLN 421k (-84.4% y-o-y).
 The segment nanoinks increased its revenues by 40.4% y-o-y to PLN 584k.

-As the number of staff almost doubled year-on-year to approximately 90 (including 2 highly qualified and experienced employees in the US and 1 in Asia), distribution, administration, and other expenses increased by 58.6% year-on-year to PLN 11.8m.
+The number of staff almost doubled year-on-year to approximately 90 (including 2 highly qualified and experienced employees in the US and 1 in Asia) and distribution, administration, and other expenses increased by 58.6% year-on-year to PLN 11.8m.
 Thus, these costs will likely significantly exceed our previous estimate of PLN 11.5m by the end of December 2024.
-Gross profit amounted to PLN -5.7m, compared to PLN 5m in 9M/23, primarily due to a 128.6% increase in R&D expenses year-on-year.
+Gross profit amounted to PLN -6m, compared to PLN 5m in 9M/23, primarily due to a 128.6% increase in R&D expenses year-on-year.

 Nevertheless, we believe the heavy investments in staff, a sales and distribution center in Boston, and production capacity related to Delta Printing Systems (DPS)—which now allows XTPL to produce three times more DPS per year and deliver them in a few weeks instead of several months—should pay off in the long run.
 Furthermore, the company has developed an advanced version of the Delta Printing System, called DPS+, which enables more automated production of over 100,000 units per year with high flexibility and is supposed to be targeted at Tech corporations and producers of electronics.